Forecast Asia | Asian Development Outlook 2019 LaunchVIEW EVENT DETAILS

 Our Forecast Asia series – presented across the Asia Society’s global network – offers assessments and interpretations of trends and developments in Asia by leading economists, business, political and social thinkers and visionaries.

-Asia Society Australia is generously supported by the Government of Victoria
+Asia Society Australia is generously supported by the Victorian State Government.

 Monash University, Level 7, 271 Collins Street, Melbourne VIC 3000 (CAMPUS MAP)